6pill/PrimeBot/README.md

 Enter key or Send Button to send your response

 In Future updates, I will figure some cool upgrades to this app called **Primebot**.
 In meantime, enjoy with Primebot.
-The app is available in MacOs and Windows and only in the UAE
+The app is available in MacOs and only in the UAE

 How to Use:
 1. Unzip the file